 While Boston may offer a gazillion advantages, it also has some drawbacks.
 The main one is that it’s expensive.
-It might not be on par with the place like New York or San Francisco, but it is still among the top 10 most expensive cities in the US.
+It might not be on par with a place like New York or San Francisco, but it is still among the top 10 most expensive cities in the U.S.

 For this reason, it’s essential that you do your research, including learning what the average salary in Boston is, along with figuring out the cost of living.
 After all, the average salary might seem pretty high, until you take a look at how much it will actually cost you to live in Boston and you realize that the offer on the table isn’t that great.

 According to PayScale, the average salary in Boston is $71,290, which represents the average of all paychecks, regardless of industry, qualifications, and position.
 So, this figure includes everything from teens flipping burgers to CEO’s of Fortune 500 companies.
 Compared to other cities, such as New York or San Francisco, the average salary in Boston is quite a bit lower.
 However, the cost of living in Boston is 48% higher than the national average, compared to San Francisco, where it’s 69% higher.
 Clearly, the average salary in San Francisco is higher than the one in Boston for good reason.